Leukaemia is the 13th most common cancer in the UK, accounting for 3% of all new cancer cases (2016).[1-4]

+In females in the UK it is the 12th most common cancer (1% of all new female cancer cases).
 In males in the UK, leukaemia is the 10th most common cancer (3% of all new male cancer cases).
-In females in the UK it is the 12th most common cancer (2% of all new female cancer cases).

-59% of leukaemia cases in the UK are in males, and 41% are in females.
+40% of leukaemia cases in the UK are in females, and 60% are in males.

 For leukaemia, there are few established risk factors therefore differences between countries largely reflect differences in diagnosis and data recording.

-- Data were provided by the Office for National Statistics on request, July 2017.
-Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases.
+- Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, August 2018.
+Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 About this data